tapanagkumar/CucumberFrameworkXero/README.md

 From Command line goto project directory.
-- Use "mvn test" command to run features.
+- Use `mvn test` command to run features.